Lemon Tahini Salad Dressing

 Once you make a batch, you’ll soon discover that there is hardly anything this dressing is NOT good on.

+But it goes so far beyond that, too.
 Grilled chicken kabobs?
 They get a drizzle of this.
 Falafel?
-I dunk them right into this dressing.
+We dunk them right into this dressing.
 Grilled zucchini?
-Roasted carrots?
-Sautéed green beans?
+Roasted carrots or sweet potatoes?
+A Green Bean Side Dish?
 Yes, yes, yes.

-Just like my miso ginger dressing, keep this in a mason jar or other airtight container in your fridge for up to one week (if it lasts that long!).
+Keep this tahini lemon dressing in a mason jar or other airtight container in your fridge for up to one week (if it lasts that long!).

 Because the only ingredient in tahini should be ground sesame seeds, it is absolutely vegan.